Skip to content

 Potential Benefits

-• Accelerated Wound Healing: Clinical trials demonstrate its efficacy in treating pressure ulcers and venous stasis ulcers by promoting cellular migration and angiogenesis (Study of Thymosin Beta 4 in Patients With Venous Stasis Ulcers).
+• Accelerated Wound Healing: Clinical trials demonstrate its efficacy in treating venous stasis ulcers by promoting cellular migration and angiogenesis (Study of Thymosin Beta 4 in Patients With Venous Stasis Ulcers).

 • Cardioprotection and Repair: Research indicates it protects the heart after acute myocardial infarction by promoting cell survival and reducing scar tissue formation (Pipes GT, Yang J, 2016).